typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 published: false
 ---

-2014 has been a great year for various projects.
-Every year I recap on progress made.
+Side projects are a great way to learn new skills, hone old ones, and maintain sanity.
+2014 has been a great year for projects, both old and new.
 Here are the handful worth talking about:

 * [Inflation](http://in2013dollars.com) - quick inflation reference
 * [Asterank](http://asterank.com) - space data & analysis